RESEARCH AND EVIDENCE

 04

-Evidence-informed — grounded in published research and open-access white papers
+Grounded in published research and open-access white papers.

-For research enquiries, academic collaboration, or requests for supporting materials, please contact Trauma Pain Support Ltd via the website.
+For research enquiries, academic collaboration, or requests for supporting materials, please get in touch.

 Professional Memberships: RSM · BSPRM · VRA · SOM · UKABIF · IPIC · NICE Registered Stakeholder